junsulee75/kube_baremetal/README.md

 ## Steps

-Preapare 3 bare metal hosts with Ubunutu 24.04.
+1.Preapare 3 bare metal hosts with Ubunutu 24.04.
 (If you are using IBM Fyre, create 3 hosts on quickburn.  )

-SSH login to the first target master node, clone this repo.
+2.SSH login to the first target master node, clone this repo.

 ```
 git clone https://github.com/junsulee75/kube_baremetal